 This will allow running unsigned scripts that you write on your local computer and signed scripts from the Internet.

-On the linux server, create my hosts file by the command:
+On the Linux server, create the hosts file by the command:

 Here is a sample to add one server for testing: